jngrad/espresso/doc/sphinx/installation.rst

 You can control the list of CUDA architectures to generate device code for.
 For example, ``CUDAARCHS="75;86" cmake .. -D ESPRESSO_BUILD_WITH_CUDA=ON``
 will generate device code for both sm_75 and sm_86 architectures.
+The CMake option ``ESPRESSO_CMAKE_CUDA_ARCHITECTURES`` achieves the same effect.
+Both take a semicolon-separated list of integers.
+There are online resources to help determine which architecture match specific hardware [12]_.
+The CMake option ``CMAKE_CUDA_ARCHITECTURES`` cannot be used to set CUDA architectures, because it has a default value that is too old for the minimally required CUDA version.

 On Ubuntu 24.04, the default GCC compiler may be too recent for nvcc.
 You can either use GCC 12: